by Kathleen Stilwell

 Whatever is going on, as a friend reminded me last night, this is a time for getting clear and for choosing what we really want.
 And sometimes, the only way we know what we really want is by experiencing the opposite.

 There are times, as I have experienced myself, that situations simply spit us out.
 But, if you are like me, this never occurs before we have an awareness that we don’t fit vibrationally with the experience.
 I’m always aware of the misfit before I find myself booted out the door.

 Recently I was talking to someone about romantic relationships.
-We are both single right now and share common interests in conscious living, awakening, and exploring the truth.
+We are both single right now and share common interests in living courageously, awakening, and exploring the truth.